kaist-cp/shakeflow/README.md

 ### Software Requirement

 - Vivado 2021.1
-- FPGA development environment for Corundum described in the [Corundum documentation](https://docs.corundum.io/en/latest/gettingstarted.html).
+- FPGA development and build environment for Corundum described in the [Corundum documentation](https://docs.corundum.io/en/latest/gettingstarted.html).

+  + UltraScale Integrated 100G Ethernet Subsystem license is required.
+Instructions on how to obtain the license is specified in the Corundum documentation.

 ### Simulation Test